oicr-ibc/cssscl/README.rst

 **2. Perform the classification using the test set:**

+**Note**: For the test set data provided above the values of the parameters used in the model have already been optimized and are included as part of the test set data (see the optimum_kmer directory in the test_set/ directory provided).
+Thus for the test dataset the optimization is not required to be performed prior to running the classifier.
+On how to run the classifier by performing the optimization stage first please see the step 3 below.

  .. code-block:: bash

       $ cssscl classify -c -blast blastn -tax genus -nt 2 PATH_TO/test_data/test/TEST.fa PATH_TO/test_data/

 (the whole process should take ~ 29 min using 2 CPUs)

-Note that in the above example the output file 'cssscl_results_genus.txt' with classification results will be located in the directory where the TEST.fa resides.
+Note that in the above example the output file ``cssscl_results_genus.txt`` with classification results will be located in the directory where the TEST.fa resides.

-The cssscl's classify module requires two positional arguments to be provided:
+The cssscl's ``classify`` module requires two positional arguments to be provided:

       | 1. a test data with sequences in the FASTA format for classification (e.g. TEST.fa as in the example above)
       |
       | 2. a directory where the databases (built using the training set) reside

-This will run the classifier with all the similarity measures (including the compression and the blast measure) described in:  Borozan I, Watt S, Ferretti V. *"Integrating alignment-based and alignment-free sequence similarity measures for biological sequence classification."*  Bioinformatics.
+This will run the classifier with all the similarity measures (including the compression and the blast measure) described in:  Borozan I, Watt S, Ferretti V. "*Integrating alignment-based and alignment-free sequence similarity measures for biological sequence classification.*"  Bioinformatics.
 2015 Jan 7. pii: btv006.

 The additional optional arguments used above have the following meaning: